-This forex tutorial will have you understand the basics of forex, which is the first step if you want to learn forex trading.
+This forex tutorial will have you be familiar with the basics of forex.

-Because whichever type of forex currency trading you choose to get into, you must first understand these forex basics.
+Because whichever type of forex currency trading you are interested in, you must first understand these forex basics.

 Forex trading is done on currency pairs.
-There are many traded currencies around the world, but the four “major” currency pairs which are the most traded, are:
+There are many traded currencies around the world, but the four “major” currency pairs which are the most common are:

 When you see a currency price on a chart, it is quoted as a currency pair, and relates how much one unit of the first currency (called the base currency) will buy you in the second currency (called the terms, or counter currency).